Cordeliamk/SpotiQ-Backend-Public/README.md

 Take into considuration that you need to get your own Access Token, Refresh Token, ClientId, ClientSeectret and deviceID find out more on how you access them here: https://developer.spotify.com/documentation/web-api

 As for now this needs to be addded to ur local database.
-ClientId / ClientSeecret needs to be added to the SpotifyAPI Class(This will be changed shortly)

 <img width="421" alt="SpotiQ Database Host" src="https://github.com/Cordeliamk/SpotiQ-Backend-Public/assets/123935150/b34c4b8f-ec1d-43f5-8536-005c93d7669f">